mkavana/docs/_posts/05-workflow/2020-06-06-ce-process.md

 15. On your CE review branch in VSC, open the next file for review and conduct a CE review of the file's contents.

-16. In VSC, apply any required changes/ corrections to file on your local CE review branch.
+16. In VSC, apply any required changes/ corrections to the file on your local CE review branch.
 If necessary, apply any further changes/ corrections to the previous file in accordance with feedback from the ID reviewer (and author).
     <!-- Does CE or ID apply edits to files? -->

 17. On your CE review branch in VSC, save, stage, commit and push your changes to GitHub by using the guide [Upload your changes]({{site.baseurl}}/branches/push-changes.html).